What to do in Tel Aviv in 2 days

 12 PM: Lunch at the Promenade

 After your tour of Old Jaffa, walk along Tayalet or the Tel Aviv promenade until the marina in the north.
 The distance is 5 km (3.1 mi) and it is around a 45 min walk.
-Walk amidst the many runners, strollers, mothers with children, couples holding hands, along the hip coffee shops and restaurants.
+Walk amidst the many runners, strollers, mothers with children, couples holding hands, alongside the hip coffee shops and restaurants.
 Running or cycling on the promenade is quite a popular pastime.
 Also, old folks congregate under the summer sun to gossip.
 The walk along Tayalet will not only give you a very good view of the beautiful beaches but also serve as a good way to people-watch.
 In the evenings, restaurants put out tables and seating on the beach.

 6 PM: Sightseeing and Nightlife

-Rothschild Boulevard is one of the principal streets in the center of Tel Aviv, beginning from Neve Tzedek and ending at Habima Theatre.
+Rothschild Boulevard is one of the principal streets in the centre of Tel Aviv, beginning from Neve Tzedek and ending at Habima Theatre.
 It is one of the most expensive streets in the city.
 Israel’s Declaration of Independence was signed at Independence Hall here.
 It is also at the heart of Tel Aviv’s financial district.
 Several businesses and startups are located right off of Rothschild.
 Just walk around for some amazing cafes, boutiques, hotels, restaurants, and fancily dressed people.

 Every Tuesday at 8 pm, a city-sponsored walking tour departs from the corner of Rothschild Boulevard at Herzl Street.
 The route passes through Rothschild Boulevard and Nahalat Binyamin.

 What bowled me over were the underground bars.
 The concept is so clever.
-Walk along the bustling, upscale street and you wouldn’t guess that just behind the innocuous looking door is a rocking club scene underneath, in the basement.
+Walk along the bustling, upscale street and you wouldn’t guess that just behind the innocuous-looking door is a rocking club scene underneath, in the basement.

 I loved Radio EPGB where we partied till late at night.